-For the past 12 years Sean was the chef of McCrady’s in Charleston, South Carolina.
-Sean was also the Founding Chef of the Husk restaurant concepts throughout the American South.
-Chef Brock will soon open his flagship restaurant compound in East Nashville, named after his Grandmother Audrey.
-Sean is creating a space that will be dedicated to exploring the possibilities of Southern food for many years to come.
+In 2019 Chef Sean Brock announced he was leaving Charleston and closing the book on over a decade of exploring Lowcountry cooking at renowned restaurants McCrady’s and Husk.
 Raised in rural Virginia, he has been involved in the repatriation of the Southern pantry and cuisine for the past 20 years.
-In 2010, Brock won the James Beard Award for Best Chef, southeast, and is a four-time finalist for Outstanding Chef, as well as a three-time finalist for Rising Star Chef.
+In 2010, Brock won the James Beard Award for Best Chef, Southeast, and is a four-time finalist for Outstanding Chef, as well as a three-time finalist for Rising Star Chef.
 His first cookbook, Heritage, is a New York Times Bestseller and winner of the 2015 James Beard Award for American Cooking.
 Brock hosted season 2 of the Emmy Award-winning television show Mind of a Chef, produced by Anthony Bourdain.
-Sean is currently featured on the popular Netflix show, Chef’s Table and just released his newest cookbook SOUTH, which is also a New York Times Bestseller.
+Sean is currently featured on season six of the popular Netflix show, Chef’s Table.
+In 2019 he released SOUTH, the highly anticipated follow up to his first cookbook, which was nominated for a James Beard Award and also became a New York Times Bestseller.